 We cannot defend the truth unless we know it first.

-Acts 17:11 ESV “Now these Jews were more noble than those in Thessalonica; they received the word with all eagerness, examining the Scriptures daily to see if these things were so.”
+Acts 17:11 TLV “Now these were more noble-minded than those in Thessalonica, because they received the message with goodwill, searching the Scriptures each day to see whether these things were true.”

-2 Peter 2:1-3 ESV “But false prophets also arose among the people, just as there will be false teachers among you, who will secretly bring in destructive heresies, even denying the Master who bought them, bringing upon themselves swift destruction.
-And many will follow their sensuality, and because of them, the way of truth will be blasphemed.
-And in their greed, they will exploit you with false words.
-Their condemnation from long ago is not idle, and their destruction is not asleep.”
+2 Peter 2:1-3 TLV “But false prophets also arose among the people, just as there will also be false teachers among you.
+They will secretly bring in destructive heresies.
+They will even deny the Master who bought them—bringing swift destruction upon themselves.
+2 Many will follow their immoral ways, and as a result the way of the truth will be maligned.
+3 In their greed they will exploit you with false words.
+Their judgment from long ago is not idle, and their destruction does not slumber.”

 I will never forget turning on the Lakeland revival with Todd Bentley for the first time and being dumbfounded, at the irreverent behavior in the service, the crass stories he told, and the utter lack of Bible teaching.
 I thought to myself, “this won’t gain any traction.”
 But, sadly, I was mistaken.
 The charismatic world ate it up, and nine months later, everything ended in flames.
 But that wasn’t the end.
 A couple of years ago and way too late, a panel of charismatic ministers deemed Bentley unfit for ministry.
 But, unfortunately, that didn’t stop his ministry or deter the biggest names in the movement from standing with him and disparaging the panel.
 It was at that moment I realized the complete spiritual bankruptcy of the charismatic movement.

 How did that happen?
 It’s simple.
 We quit comparing manifestations to the Word of God.
 We didn’t question teaching that seemed off, and when you did, you were accused of quenching the Spirit or operating in the spirit of a Pharisee.
 The problem is that mentality is contrary to Scripture.
 The looseness of the movement is what caused me to reexamine teachings and ultimately leave.